 - turnover reflecting the share of revenue from green activities of investee companies

+- capital

+expenditure

+(CapEx) showing

+the green

+investments made

+by investee

+companies, e.g. for

+a transition to a

-- capital expenditure (CapEx) showing the green investments made by investee companies, e.g. for a transition to a green economy
+- a transition to a green economy. - operational expenditure (OpEx) reflecting green operational activities of investee

-- economy.

-operational

-expenditure (OpEx)

-reflecting green

-operational activities

-of investee

 companies.